 Watch previous episodes of the Sunday Sipper Club (SSC) and to find out who’s coming up next.

-Rajat Parr, three-time James Beard Award-winning author, sommelier, and winemaker will present, for the first time in Canada, his new book “The Sommelier’s Atlas of Taste” offering a fresh take into blind tasting region-by-region.
+Rajat Parr, three-time James Beard Award-winning author, sommelier, and winemaker has just published his second book “The Sommelier’s Atlas of Taste” offering a fresh take into blind tasting region-by-region.
 Rajat Parr is a partner in the Sandhi winery as well as Domaine de la Côte, both located in California’s Santa Barbara County.

 A trained chef, Rajat grew up in Calcutta, India, before journeying to the United States where he graduated from the Culinary Institute of America at Hyde Park.
 It was at the CIA where his interest in wine took hold.
 After graduation, Rajat chose to pursue the cellar instead of the kitchen, venturing to San Francisco to join the staff of Rubicon, the renowned wine-focused restaurant of Master Sommelier Larry Stone.
 Rajat quickly rose in the ranks, becoming a protégé of Stone.
 Here he honed his wine knowledge and tasting skills, while beginning a career that would see him become one the world’s most celebrated sommeliers.

 Raj eventually left Rubicon to take over the wine program at San Francisco’s landmark Fifth Floor restaurant before moving to join chef Michael Mina as wine director of that chef’s eponymous restaurant.
 The Mina Group would eventually spawn over 20 restaurants across the country, wine programs all overseen by Rajat.
 During this period winemaking began to evermore capture his imagination.